potato.cheap is home of the...

 But people like Bartosz Ciechanowski are forging paths to elegant futures.
 The source code for his mechanical watch demo is proof that honest software is viable.
 Each guide is erected as a giant wall of WebGL.
 It's beautiful, but definitely not sleek.

 The World Wide Web needn't be all 3D WebGL wizardry.
-The websites of Patrick Colison, Edward Tufte, and Phil Gyford are thriving examples of cozy HTML cabins.
+The websites of Patrick Colison, Derek Sivers, and Lu Wilson, and Phil Gyford are thriving examples of cozy HTML cabins.

 The humans are still out there.
 We can speak sincerely with honest tools and materials.
 We can stay slippy and celebrate our warts and imperfections together.